MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -AutoUpdateStatus
+This setting is available only in PowerShell.

+This setting is supported on the following types of devices:

+- Windows Arm64 <!---Windows 8.1 RT --->

-The AutoUpdateStatus parameter specifies the update settings for devices.
-Valid values for this parameter are:
+The AutoUpdateStatus parameter specifies the required update settings on supported devices.
+Valid values are:

 - AutomaticCheckForUpdates
 - AutomaticDownloadUpdates